 As I sat down with my second cup of coffee to follow my morning ritual, I scanned my emails when an article caught my attention: Study Reveals Loneliness at Epidemic Levels in America.
-The results of the study conducted by health insurer Cigna stated that nearly half of Americans surveyed sometimes or always feel left out with only 53% saying they have meaningful in-person social interactions.1
+If you’re feeling lonely, realize you’re not alone.
+The results of the study conducted by health insurer Cigna stated that nearly half of Americans surveyed sometimes or always feel left out, with only 53% saying they have meaningful in-person social interactions.1

 I imagine you, like myself, would have assumed the exact opposite.
-We perceive the older generation as isolated and the younger as busy, active and engaged.
-While that may be true in simple life activity, it is not true in relationships.
+We perceive the older generation as isolated and the younger as busy, active, and engaged.
+While that may be true in simple life activities, it is not true in relationships.

 Loneliness may be plaguing someone you know, you work with, someone you briefly encounter in your day, or perhaps this is even you.
-But this survey along with others show us there is indeed an epidemic.
+But this survey, along with others, shows us there is indeed an epidemic.
 Unlike a disease or virus that we have no control over, this is one that we can and should attack.
-I think if those of us who don’t struggle with loneliness took a little time and made a bit of an effort, we could reduce this percentage.
+There are some whose loneliness is so severe that more actions are needed than I can suggest here.
+And I do encourage those suffering to seek help.
+But I believe if those of us who don’t struggle with loneliness took a little time and made a bit of an effort, we could reduce this loneliness epidemic.
 And if you’re one who does struggle, put aside those insecurities and feelings of inadequacy to take a few steps toward building those relationships that hold so much value.

-Let me give you a few ideas of things that can make a real difference:
+Let me give you a few ideas of things that can make a real difference when you’re feeling lonely:

 Be the initiator.